Kevin-Stone-1/reading-notes/README.md

 # Introduction

-Hello, I'm Kevin, I'm a new to coding and programming; my background for the past four years has been Aviation Electronics in the US Navy.
+Hello, I'm Kevin, I'm new to coding and programming; my background for the past four years has been Aviation Electronics in the US Navy.
 I enjoy watching and playing sports, playing my guitar, and learning new things.
-Here is my link to my github portfolio: [Github Profile](https://github.com/kevin-c-stone)
+Here is my link to my *github* portfolio: [Github Profile](https://github.com/kevin-c-stone)

-## Table of Contents Course 102
+## **Code 102 Reading Notes**

 - [R1 - Markdown](markdown.md)
 - [R2 - Text Editor](text-editor.md)